 3. Is it necessary to have done research in college?

 Students come from liberal arts colleges that have little or no research; however, with or without research you need a good letter of recommendation from a faculty member who knows your capabilities well.
 Thus, doing research with a faculty member can help greatly.
 Research experience is always a good idea.

 Most universities look at GRE scores and some require them; some even use a formula that factors in GRE scores; some places put more emphasis on letters of recommendation.
 Grades are the third main factor.

 5. Is it a good idea to express interest in working with a particular professor?

 Sometimes that helps, but it can backfire if that professor has no room for a new student.
 If you are sincerely interested in a particular type of research or a particular research laboratory, say so in your application.
 It is often a good idea to call or email the professor to see if he or she is interested in your candidacy.
 Do not be discouraged if the professor does not reply to your inquiry.
 Professors often find it difficult to respond to such queries and cannot usually judge the quality of the student or the student's interest level until an application has been submitted.

-6. What career opportunities are available in behavioral neuroscience and comparative psychology?
+6. What career opportunities are available in the field of behavioral neuroscience and comparative psychology?